Sara Jane Moore: Trial and imprisonment

-Moore pleaded guilty to attempted assassination and was sentenced to life in prison.
+Moore pled guilty to attempted assassination and was sentenced to life in prison.
 At her sentencing hearing Moore stated: "Am I sorry I tried?
 Yes and no. Yes, because it accomplished little except to throw away the rest of my life.
 And, no, I'm not sorry I tried, because at the time it seemed a correct expression of my anger."
 She served her term at the federal women's prison in Dublin, California, where she worked in the UNICOR prison labor program for $1.25 per hour as the Lead Inmate Operating Accountant.
 Moore had the Federal Bureau of Prisons register number 04851-180.

-In 1979 she escaped but was captured hours later.
+In 1979, Moore escaped, but she was captured several hours later.

-In an interview in 2004, former President Ford described Moore as "off her mind" and said that he continued making public appearances, even after two attempts on his life within such a short time, because "a president has to be aggressive, has to meet the people."
+During a 2004 interview, Ford described Moore as "off her mind".
+He said he continued to make public appearances, even after two attempts on his life within such a short period of time, because "a president has to be aggressive, has to meet the people."

-Release
+Release and death

-On December 31, 2007, at age 77, Moore was slated to be released from prison on parole after serving 32 years of her life sentence.
-Ford had died from natural causes on December 26, 2006, one year and five days before her release.
-Moore had later stated that she regretted the assassination attempt, saying she was "blinded by her radical political views".
-Moore was released under a federal law that makes parole mandatory for inmates who have served at least 30 years of a life sentence and have maintained a satisfactory disciplinary record.
+On December 31, 2007, at the age of 77, Moore was released from prison on parole after serving 32 years of her life sentence; her release came just over a year after Ford died from natural causes on December 26, 2006.
+Moore later stated that she regretted the assassination attempt, saying she was "blinded by her radical political views".
+Moore was released under a policy that required parole hearings for inmates who had served at least 30 years of a life sentence and maintained a clean disciplinary record.
 When asked about her crime in an interview, Moore stated, "I am very glad I did not succeed.
 I know now that I was wrong to try."
+Upon her release, she changed her name and moved to North Carolina.
+She was later married to psychologist Philip Chase until his death in 2018.

-In February 2019, Moore was arrested for violating her parole by failing to tell her parole officer of a trip out of the country; she was subsequently released in August 2019.
+In February 2019, at age 89, Moore was arrested for violating her parole by failing to tell her parole officer about a trip she went on outside the country; she was subsequently released in August 2019.

+Moore died at a nursing facility in Franklin, Tennessee, on September 24, 2025, at the age of 95.
+Her death occurred two days after the 50th anniversary of her attempt on Ford's life.